knasha/KDE-Plasma-Tweaks/README.md

 This tweak enables loudness equalization on Linux which is inexplicably missing on most if not all distros I have tested.

 - Download `LoudnessEqualizer.json` config file from: https://github.com/Digitalone1/EasyEffects-Presets
-- Launch Easy Effects (This creats config folders)
+- Install and then launch `Easy Effects` (This creats config folders)
 - Paste json file in `~/.config/easyeffects/output` folder
 - In Easy Effects, click `Presets` on top left.
 - Select the config, and press Load